grumpyjames/birding-almanac/blog/pembrokeshire-a-feast-of-corvids/pembrokeshire-a-feast-of-corvids.md

 ### Pembrokeshire

 Land of my forefathers (my grandparents lived in the area until I was maybe four years old)!
-What can a trip to Pembrokeshire offer in October other than the assurance that the weather will be pants?
+What can a trip to Pembrokeshire in October offer other than the assurance that the weather will be pants?
 Corvids.
 Lots of corvids.

-Pronoun guidance: this was a James only trip.
+Pronoun guidance: this was an AB1 only trip.

 #### Getting there